 Stassen notes that Rand does not recognize mutual love and community but is polarized between the extremes of individual self-interest or the total surrender to what others need and thus altruism is shunned while the opposite selfishness is esteemed (p.
 32).

 Man, as a noble being

 Rand, according to Stassen, developed an atheistic, individualistic natural law to support her argument that the chief moral purpose is selfishness (Stassen, 2012, p.
 32).
-In her understanding the survival of the individual, unlike animals surviving by instinct, is dependent upon reason (Stassen, 2012, p.
+In her understanding, the survival of the individual, unlike animals surviving by instinct, is dependent upon the reason (Stassen, 2012, p.
 33).
 This blindness to the interests of others allowed her to rationalize an extra-marital affair with a disciple, Nathan Brand.
 She did not want to be seen to be duplicitous in sneaking around so she squared it with her disciple’s wife and her own husband (Stassen, 2012, p.
 34).
-All went according to her plan until Nathan had another affair with a third woman and that was a bridge too far, Rand cancelled their relationships and systematically cut off every other vestige of sanity in her other relationships, she died of cancer, completely alone (Stassen, 2012, p.
+All went according to her plan until Nathan had another affair with a third woman and that was a bridge too far, Rand canceled their relationships and systematically cut off every other vestige of sanity in her other relationships, she died of cancer, completely alone (Stassen, 2012, p.
 34).

 Ayn Rand led me to Jesus